Why a Motivational Fit in Technical Recruitment Matters!

 Your recruitment strategy, therefore, is just as important as the strategy to retain employees.
 One part of the recruitment process that shouldn’t be underestimated when recruiting employees, is the motivational fit.
 It’s not a one-size fits all approach so let’s explore the facets.

 Interviews which focus on what you ‘enjoy’ or not enjoy’ are also known as “Strength interviews.”
-That doesn’t imply participating in some form of triathlon, candidates will be posed with questions such as:
+That doesn’t imply taking part in some form of triathlon, good questions to use to assess this are:

 If you really tune in as an interviewer, you can pick up subtle words, such as frustrated, didn’t enjoy, struggled, lost interest, or conversely, elated, sense of achievement, succeeded or persevered.
 These are the moments you can explore why a candidate felt that way.
 If you want to dig deeper, ask about likes and dislikes in terms of aspects of a role.

--What facets of your role do you enjoy?
+- What facets of your current or previous role do you enjoy?
 Why?

 Then, consider if negative facets of a job exists and to what extent could these be flexed?
 Or, if the facet is not present, then, that won’t be an issue with carrying out the proposed role.

 Work through a real problem or skill demonstration.